Dr. Eeks: Not made in a lab nor a star of a scifi series (yet)

 She’s a fatalist.
 The good news about being a fatalist is that you know it will end soon.

 She’s been told that she’s on the spectrum.
 Aren’t we all????
+(Like if you aren’t on the spectrum, where are you?)

 She loves to write.

 Dr. Eeks practices minimalism.
-(Furniture…, what?)
-She wishes minimalism was cool when she was poor, then she could have said she was a minimalist, not poor.
+(Furniture…what?)
+She wishes minimalism was cool when she was poor.
+Then she could have said she was a minimalist, not poor.

 She is a BIG live theatre fan and will almost always go to a play.
 Also, a huge Grateful Dead fan.